 Long Jump: Points of Emphasis

 Athletes must be in good physical condition.

-Teach athletes how to bound (see video below).
+Teach athletes how to bound properly.

-Slightly more focus on speed development of long jumper, speed at take-off is #1 determining factor of distance.
+Slightly more focus on speed development of long jumper, the speed at take-off is #1 determining factor of distance.

 Focus on penultimate set-up drills.
 Watch for catching the hips on the rise and finishing drive knee at take-off.